 A pre-sale appraisal gives you a more accurate starting point for pricing your home.

 Expect an appraiser to charge roughly $250–500 in Florida.
-There is a shortage of appraisers in the state now, so it may be hard to hire one if you're selling for sale by owner.
+There is a shortage of appraisers in the state now, so it may be hard to hire one if you're selling without a realtor.

 State of the Florida real estate market